dsklopp/guru-sensu/README.md

 I would like to thank Sean Porter's chef-monitor cookbook for much of the inspiration for this variant.
 This cookbook is a complete rewrite that better fits deployments.
 Having said that, the bulk of this cookbook is tightly coupled with Sean's original chef-sensu cookbook.

+WARNING: This cookbook is still experimental and not 100% functional.
+For seeing the distributed setup, look at my dsklopp/cluster-sensu setup.

 ## Architecture
 Sensu is a naturally distributed application.
 This cookbook was designed to reflect that design.